ryo-yamaoka/aptoilet/README.md

-# aptoilet
+# AP Toilet

-AP Toilet is a tool for seek empty toilet at APC
+AP Toilet is a tool of seek empty toilet seat at APC

+## How to install & use

+Download binary [here](https://github.com/ryo-yamaoka/aptoilet/releases) then execute it.